derheap/ansible-role-drupal-setup/README.md

 ## Sources

-The role is based on code from an role to deploy Symfony apps from [Servergroove](https://github.com/servergrove/ansible-symfony2/).
+The role is based on code from [Servergroove](https://github.com/servergrove/ansible-symfony2/) – a role to deploy Symfony apps.